jhucsf/spring2022/assign/assign05.md

 The client must listen for a response from the server after sending each message (synchronous protocol).
 It is okay to stop reading user input during this time.
-If the server returns `err` for the `slogin` request, the sender should print the payload to `stderr`/`cerr` and exit with a non-zero exit code.
-If the server returns `err` for any other request, the sender should print the payload to `stderr`/`cerr` and continue processing user input.
+If the server returns `err` for the `slogin` request, the sender should print the error payload to `stderr`/`cerr` and exit with a non-zero exit code.
+If the server returns `err` for any other request, the sender should print the error payload to `stderr`/`cerr` and continue processing user input.

 If the `quit` commend is issued, the sender must wait for a reply from the server before exiting with exit code 0.